StevenJoel06/group10Graphics/README.md

 ## Optional Configs

 First, open the project and under project settings change the Engines scalability settings to the one your computer can handle.
 With the release of UE5, some new rendering features have been enabled.
-For lower end machines it may be required to turn these off.
+For lower-end machines it may be required to turn these off.
 You can do so via the Project Settings.
 Secondly, increase the texture streaming pool size from 1000 to 5000

 #### DefaultEngine.ini